SUBMISSION IMPOSSIBLE.

 1. ELIMINATE all thoughts of personal gain from your mind before even writing the poems or prose you will eventually send to us.
+You will either get rejected (bad) or accepted (worse).
 Review the editorials in the past few issues if this concept is difficult.

-2. No, for real, destroy all such thoughts before sending.
-We publish 2 percent of all submissions, which forces us to reject work we really like by people we truly admire.
+2. No, for reals, destroy all ambition before sending.
+We publish two percent of all submissions, which forces us to reject work we really like by people we truly admire.
+Sometimes we solicit work from people and then reject them, just to ruin our friendships.
 On a similar note, please decide if you hate/love us before submitting.
 If your opinion of us is based on what we think about your work it is hard to take you seriously as a person and casts a long shadow over all your other relationships.

-3. Now you are ready: Send up to 6 poems or 10pp of prose.
+3. Now you are ready: Send up to 8 poems or 15pp of prose.
 Any more & we will not read any of it.
-Visual artists should send slides or high quality reproductions.
 You do not have to supply the rough draft when you submit, though nobody’s stopping you.
+Visual artists should send digital files or high quality repros.

 4. Include a cover letter.
 Explain why you want to be published by Lungfull!
 Doublecheck that your letter has our name on it, not another magazine’s.
 Be sure to indicate if you plan on going berserk if you get turned down.
 Similarly, let us know if we will immediately regret accepting your work.